zootechdrum/Hangman_nodeApp/src/README.md

 ## Instructions on how to use.

 1. Do a Git Clone of this Repo
-2. switch to src folder in your terminal
+2. After successful clone, switch to src folder in your terminal
 3. Run command node index.js
-4. Start Playing
+4. Start Playing!!